 Winter Residency Fee

 Southern New Hampshire University is a private, nonprofit institution accredited by the New England Commission of Higher Education (NECHE) as well as several other accrediting bodies.

 Our two principal goals:

-Our full-time faculty members have won numerous awards, published multiple New York Times Bestsellers, and received international acclaim in every literary category from young adult to lyric essay to crime.
+Our full-time faculty members have won numerous awards, published multiple New York Times Bestsellers, and received international acclaim in every literary category from Young Adult to lyric essay to crime.
 Their work appears in such forums as The New Yorker, Harper's, The New York Times Magazine and Best American Short Stories.
-Our faculty members, often referred to as "mentors," work to help each student find a literary voice, master craft and produce a manuscript worthy of publication.
+Our faculty members, often referred to as "mentors," work to help each student find a literary voice, master craft and produce a manuscript of high literary quality, generally book-length.

 Some of our alumni have book contracts with houses like Perseus and Viking.
 Others teach creative writing at the college level.

 Both annual writing residencies take place at the Mountain View Grand Resort in Whitefield, New Hampshire.
 The MVG is an elegant, renovated nineteenth-century hotel where Charles Dickens stayed on his American tour.
 It has walking trails and a small farm.
 In the summer, students take their morning coffee on a porch overlooking the White Mountains; in the winter, they read by stone fireplaces.
 The residencies provide both rigorous classes and a social experience with other writers that nurtures creativity, friendship and reflection.

 Once you complete the admission process, you can begin your program with either the Summer Residency or the Winter Residency.